y1jHuang/PDA/Project2/README.md

 ## Files
 ### report
-`report.Rmd`: The Rmarkdown version of the Regression Analysis report, which includes both written text interpretations and raw code used in the analysis.
+`project2.Rmd`: The Rmarkdown version of the Regression Analysis report, which includes both written text interpretations and raw code used in the analysis.

-`report.pdf`: The PDF version of the Regression Analysis report, which includes both written text interpretations and a Code Applendix with the code used in the analysis.
+`project2.pdf`: The PDF version of the Regression Analysis report, which includes both written text interpretations and a Code Applendix with the code used in the analysis.

 ## Dependencies